Your Cart

 1. Annakoot

 Annakoot implies the Govardhan Pooja.
 It depicts Krishna with his left arm raised above his head, depicting how he lifted the mountain.
-Worshippers place their offerings in front of the statue, signifying the offerings Krishna requested the locals make to Mount Govardhan rather than Indra.
+Worshippers place their offerings in front of the statue, signifying the offerings that Krishna requested the locals to make to Mount Govardhan rather than Indra.

 2. Gopashtami